Daycare Essentials Checklist: What to Pack for Daycare

 Disposables:

-My daycare wouldn’t accommodate cloth diapers, but this wasn’t an issue for us as we were already using disposables.
+Fortunately, this wasn’t an issue for us as we had already made the switch to using disposables.

 For disposable diapers, we tried a few different brands of diapers when she was born.

 We had heard that some brands are better for certain shapes of babies.
-We were surprised that every brand worked fine as long as the size matched her weight and we did frequent changes.
+We were surprised that every brand worked fine as long as the size matched her weight, and we made frequent changes.

-Overall, we seemed to find that Pampers diapers resulted in fewer blowouts.
+Overall, we found that Pampers diapers resulted in fewer blowouts.

 If your baby has sensitive skin, many moms have recommended these products: